 DeCubellis lives in Narragansett, RI with her husband, children Kyle and Eliza and a very cute Cavalier King Charles Spaniel named Cee Cee.

 Academic Research/Areas of Interest

-Meg has always been interested in the construction and function of garments.
-Her focus at RISD has mostly been with Sophomore students and their foundation of drafting, draping, textiles and construction.
-During the Fall semester, Meg has focused on the Re-Innovative project.
-Her work with this project has resulted in a new focus which requires the students to reuse and recycle materials to create a garment out of something other than fabric.
+DeCubellis has always been interested in the construction and function of garments.
+Her focus at RISD has mostly been with sophomore students and their foundation of drafting, draping, textiles and construction.
+During the fall semester, she has focused on the Re-Innovative project.
+Her work with this project has resulted in a new focus that requires the students to reuse and recycle materials to create a garment out of something other than fabric.

-In her freelance design business, Meg’s latest focus has been in the area of reflective clothing using technology with reflectivity embedded in screen printing.
-Meg has redesigned the running and cycling gear collection for “lluminite” and continues to update and develop the line.
+In her freelance design business, DeCubellis's latest focus has been in the area of reflective clothing using technology with reflectivity embedded in screen printing.
+She has redesigned the running and cycling gear collection for lluminiteand continues to update and develop the line.